nkvoronov/skin.confluence-extended/README.md

-# Confluence Extented Shortcuts is the modernized skin for KODI.
+# Confluence Extended Shortcuts is the modernized skin for KODI.